Reactive Dog Meaning: Is Your Dog Showing Signs of Reactivity?

 Here's a quick example.

-Let's say your dog adores the water.
-An average dog will still show excitement, but their reaction won't be uncontrollable.
+Let's say your dog loves playing in a dog park.
+An average dog will still show excitement, but its reaction will be manageable.

-It's a different case with reactive dogs.
-Any perceived threat causes havoc!
+It's a different story with reactive dogs.
+Any perceived threat or reactivity trigger causes havoc that you won't be able to control!

 It's like they enter into a trance, which makes them hard to control!